rust-lang/book/src/ch19-06-macros.md

 ## Summary

 Whew!
-Now you have some Rust features in your toolbox that you won’t use often, but you’ll know they’re available in particular circumstances.
-We’ve introduced several complex topics, so when you encounter them in error message suggestions or in other peoples’ code, you’ll recognize these concepts and syntax.
+Now you have some Rust features in your toolbox that you won’t use often, but you’ll know they’re available in very particular circumstances.
+We’ve introduced several complex topics so that when you encounter them in error message suggestions or in other peoples’ code, you’ll be able to recognize these concepts and syntax.
 Use this chapter as a reference to guide you to solutions.

 Next, we’ll put everything we’ve discussed throughout the book into practice and do one more project!